 Those preserved in the municipality of Torre Pacheco stand out due to the restoration and conservation projects carried out by the Town Hall itself.
 These actions have returned these giants to their full monumentality and importance.

 This area has a great agricultural tradition for centuries, with many Roman villas dedicated to the cultivation of cereals documented.
 Due to this important agrarian tradition, the presence of mills is absolutely necessary to convert wheat into flour or to extract water from the subsoil for irrigation through the conversion of wind power.

 The Windmill of “Tío Facorro” is located in the centre of Torre Pacheco, within its framework.
 Despite the disappearance of this type of construction and the urban expansion, this mill has survived and has become one more building in the urban landscape.

-Its plan is circular, while its truncated cone rises about 12 meters.
-Its construction is based on the use of stones lime and sand mortar, creating walls of an enough size to withstand the winds and the weight of the whole machine.
+Its floor plan is circular, while its truncated cone shape rises to about 12 m.
+Its construction is based on the use of stones joined with a mixture of lime and sand, creating walls of sufficient thickness to be able to withstand the wind and the weight of all the machinery.

-The Town Hall of Torre Pacheco renovated it for the first time in 1997, followed by several restorations, because the mills need continuous maintenance.
+The Town Hall of Torre Pacheco restored it for the first time in 1997, and later several interventions have been carried out since these constructions need continuous maintenance.